Cal Coast Termite & Pest, Inc.

 Identification

-The western black carpenter ant, C. modoc, is uniformly black with dark red legs, while C. vicinus varies in color but usually is red and black.
-A smaller, yellow and black species, C. clarithorax, which also is common in California, ranges from a little longer than 1/8 of an inch to not quite 5/16 of an inch long.
+The western black carpenter ant, C. modoc, is uniformly black with dark red legs, while C. vicinus varies in color but is usually red and black.
+A smaller, yellow-and-black species, C. clarithorax, which is also common in California, ranges from a little longer than 1/8 of an inch to not quite 5/16 of an inch.

 Damage